 Use different berries.
 The recipe works just as well with strawberries or raspberries.
 Raspberries are more tart than blueberries, so you may need to add additional sweetness.

-Alternatives to cream cheese: Instead of cream cheese, try this recipe with mascarpone, cottage cheese, ricotta or even with Greek yogurt.
+Alternatives to cream cheese: Instead of cream cheese, try this recipe with mascarpone, cottage cheese, ricotta, blended cottage cheese or even with Greek yogurt.
 It is softer with yogurt, but still tasted yummy on a bagel.

 In theory, you can simply blend the cream cheese with fresh blueberries.
 However, cooking a blueberry sauce first intensifies the blueberry taste because the liquid evaporates.
 Don't skip this step as it makes all the difference.